Congressional District # 08

-The responsible parties are conducting the RI/FS, with OEPA as the designated lead agency for RI/FS oversight through a cooperative agreement with the U.S. EPA.
+The responsible parties conducted the RI/FS, with OEPA as the designated lead agency for RI/FS oversight through a cooperative agreement with the U.S. EPA.
 U.S. EPA was the lead for the drum removal and soil treatment activities.

 U.S. EPA completed a Record of Decision in August 2013 and is completing a referral to the Department of Justice to begin negotiations to implement the design and construction of the remedy.
-It is anticipated that negotiations will commence in spring 2014.
+It is anticipated that negotiations will commence in 2014.

 Threats and ContaminantsGroundwater and soil at the site are contaminated with volatile organic compounds (VOCs), such as trichloroethylene (TCE), tetrachloroethene, 1,1-dichloroethene, vinyl chloride, and methylene chloride; semi-VOCs, such as Phenol and bis(2-ethylhexyl)phthalate; heavy metals, such as lead, mercury, cadmium, and cyanide; and polychlorinated biphenyls (PCBs).
 Long-term exposure or ingesting contaminated soil or groundwater could pose a health threat.
 An in-depth evaluation of the potential health risks associated with the site is included in the Remedial Investigation and Feasibility Study (RI/FS) reports and is summarized in the August 2013 Record of Decision.

 Cleanup ProgressOn January 31, 1995, OEPA entered into an Administrative Order on Consent (AOC) to complete a RI/FS with seven of the identified potentially responsible parties (PRPs) collectively known as the Valleycrest Landfill Site Group (VLSG).
 The VLSG conducted the RI/FS through a phased approach.
 The first phase of the RI, a scoping phase was based, in part, upon U.S. EPA's Presumptive Remedy for Comprehensive Environmental Resource Compensation and Liability Act (CERCLA) Municipal Landfill sites guidance and OEPA's Statement of Work.
 Use of the presumptive remedy guidance is intended to focus data collection, accelerate remedy selection, save costs and time, and provide consistency in remedy selection.